microsoft/charticulator.com/_tutorials/tutorial8.md

     - timeBegin: 26.99
       timeEnd: 31.97
       text: |
-        Add the custom visual to the canvas and resize the chart
+        Add the custom visual to the canvas and resize it

     - timeBegin: 31.97
       timeEnd: 48.00
       text: |
-        Configure the data mapping
+        Populate the custom visual's data fields

     - section: |
         # Add a Slicer for Month